 The infrastructure intended to serve the District has been estimated at a total cost of approximately \$17,191,000.
 The infrastructure will include roadways and other transportation improvements, stormwater management system, water and sewer systems, and recreation areas.
 Certain costs will be funded by Bond proceeds while others will be funded by the Developer.
 Upon completion, certain assets will to be conveyed to others but the District will own and maintain the stormwater management system and the recreation areas.
-As of current year end, the construction of the District's infrastructure was still ongoing.
+The majority of the current year additions were acquired from the Developer.

-NOTE 6 - LONG TERM LIABILITIES
+NOTE 7 - LONG TERM LIABILITIES